mkideal/cli/README.md

 ### parser

 If `parser` is set, will using specific parser parses flag.
-Builtin parsers:
+Here are some Builtin parsers:

 * json
+* jsonfile

 You can implements your parser, and register it.